Nails

 • Finally and most importantly, allergic reactions can develop at any time.
 I don’t say this to scare you – it is a reality.
 If you start to notice burning, itching, peeling or swelling around your nails, call your nail tech and if necessary, your doctor.
 Your body signals when something is wrong so pay attention and act quickly.
 In some cases it may be a reaction to the chemicals, you could have an infection, it could be something, and even though it is rare, you should keep an eye out no matter what you are using.

-How to Remove Acrylic Nails
+How To Remove Acrylic Nails